• Skip to content

 The first step in diagnosing coeliac disease is a blood test.
 This test measures specific antibodies in your child’s blood.
 If your child has a high level of these antibodies, it might mean that they have coeliac disease.
 Your GP will then refer you to a gastroenterologist.

-Treatment of coeliac disease
+Treatment for coeliac disease

 There’s currently no cure for coeliac disease.
-But it can be managed with a strict, lifelong, gluten-free diet.
+But it can be managed with a strict, lifelong gluten-free diet.

 Once your child stops eating gluten, their small intestine can heal and they should start to feel better, usually within a few days or weeks.